DISCOVER ENGAGE SUSTAIN

 VISIT, have a drink, and tour the models.
 You will not be disappointed!

-What is less well known is that Bahrs is a massive source and preserver of maritime heritage.
-Anybody who has visited Bahrs will have noticed the Diver Dan suit, the historic photos and the sperm whale jaws that make up the restaurant's decor.
+What is less well known is that Bahrs is a significant source and preserver of maritime heritage.
+Anybody who has visited Bahrs will have noticed the Diver Dan suit, historic photos and the sperm whale jaws that make up the restaurant's decor.
 Outside the restaurant there are other opportunities to be involved in nautical activities such as catching a ride on the Mum Runner (Seabright skiff description) or to go on a fishing charter trip with one of the charterboats that ties up to the marina.
 And that is just the beginning, on the North side of the marina Bahrs displays an authentic San Blas Islands dugout canoe and on the South side of the property, beneath Moby's, the Baykeeper raises oysters for oyster reef restoration in the Raritan Bay.

 NMHA is Cataloguing and Curating a Model Ship Collection